SA-Solver: Stochastic Adams Solver for Fast Sampling of Diffusion Models: Related Works

-We found a concurrent paper proposing an efficient diffusion SDE sampler SDE-DPM-Solver++ \citep{lu2023dpmsolver++} which is similar to our \textit{SA-Solver}.
-Though both methods develop multi-step diffusion SDE samplers, our \textit{SA-Solver} is different from their SDE-DPM-Solver++ as follows: 1) Our \textit{SA-Solver} incorporates the predictor-corrector method, which helps to improve the quality of generated data~\citep{song2020score,li2023erasolver,zhao2023unipc}; 2) In contrast to SDE-DPM-Solver++, our \textit{SA-Solver} has theoretical guarantees with proved convergence order; 3) SDE-DPM-Solver++ is a special case of our \textit{SA-Solver} when the predictor step equals 2 with no corrector in our predictor-corrector method, while our solver supports arbitrary orders with analytical forms.
+We found a concurrent paper proposing an SDE sampler SDE-DPM-Solver++ \citep{lu2023dpmsolver++} which is similar to our \textit{SA-Solver}.
+Though both methods develop multi-step diffusion SDE samplers, our \textit{SA-Solver} is different from SDE-DPM-Solver++ as follows: 1) \textit{SA-Solver} incorporates the predictor-corrector method, which helps improve the quality of generated data~\citep{song2020score,li2023erasolver,zhao2023unipc}; 2) In contrast to SDE-DPM-Solver++, \textit{SA-Solver} has theoretical guarantees with proved convergence order; 3) SDE-DPM-Solver++ is a special case of \textit{SA-Solver} when the predictor step equals 2 with no corrector in our predictor-corrector method, while our solver supports arbitrary orders with analytical forms.